railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_planning.rst

 .. index::
    single: tasks

-Planning by time or by tasks?
+Planning by Time or by Tasks?
 -----------------------------

 There are two major approaches to enterprise planning: planning by task and planning by time.
 You